ITfoxtec/FoxIDs/docs/monitoring.md

 # Monitoring
-You can monitor FoxIDs through Log Analytics workspace / Application Insights or configure a [log stream](logging.md#log-stream) to your monitoring system.
+You can collect logs and monitor FoxIDs through Log Analytics workspace / Application Insights or configure a [log stream](logging.md#log-stream) to your monitoring system.

-You can configure a dashboard in Log Analytics workspace / Application Insights where it is possible to monitor e.g. resources, login events and errors.
+You can configure a dashboard in Azure where it is possible to monitor e.g. resources, login events and errors.

 The dashboard can show availability as a result of ping test calls to:
 - `https://--foxids-domain--/master/master/foxids_control_client(*)/.well-known/openid-configuration`